Tech-at-DU/ACS-1700-WEB-Web-Foundations/README.md

   - [Flex Box Practice](https://github.com/Tech-at-DU/flex-box-practice) (find this on slide 6 of [Grid])
   - [CSS Grid Layout](https://github.com/soggybag/CSS-Layout-with-Grid) (find this on slide 25 of [Grid])
   - [Lab 2] Practice your CSS skills
-- Week 4 -
+- Week 4 - CSS Background images, JavaScript Intro
   - [Explore Background Images](https://tech-at-du.github.io/ACS-1700-Web-Foundations/background-image.html)
-  - [Grid and Flex Challenge](https://github.com/Tech-at-DU/ACS-1700-Web-Foundations/blob/master/Lessons/03-lab.md) - Make this website for Finland!
+  - [Grid and Flex Challenge] - Make this website for Finland!
   - [Style Your Portfolio] Submit this to Gradescope.com
-  - [Ecommerce Tutorial] - Start this tutorial
   - [JavaScript Practice](https://github.com/Tech-at-DU/js-practice) (find this on slide 11 and 17 of [JavaScript Syntax])
+  - [Flashcards Tutorial] - Start this tutorial
 - Week 5 - JavaScript
   - [JS functions Lab](https://github.com/Tech-at-DU/js-functions) (find this on slide 16 of [Functions])
-  -
   - [Event Listener example](https://tech-at-du.github.io/ACS-1700-Web-Foundations/events.html) (find this on slide 12 of [Event Listeners])
   - [Lab 4] - Build the time to water app (find this on slide 20 of [Event Listeners])
   - [Custom Calculator] Submit this to gradescope.com